All About How You Can Protect Your Business from a Zero-Day Attack

 In zero-day attacks, software vendors are reactive, not proactive.
 Therefore, since patches have not yet been released, the attackers are already making their move.

 What Is a Software Vulnerability?

-Unintentional defects, as well as programming mistakes in software programs or operating systems, can lead to vulnerabilities.
+Defects, as well as programming mistakes in software or operating systems, can lead to vulnerabilities.
 Vulnerabilities generate security gaps that hackers can exploit if they are not fixed.